Standard Score ranking · Updated 2026-07-29

 Best for: WestJet households — the companion voucher plus free bags can be worth several hundred dollars a year.

-Skip if: You fly Air Canada or internationally — WestJet dollars don't travel.
+Skip if: You fly Air Canada or internationally — WestJet points don't travel.

 A quietly strong everyday earner with the market's broadest 5x list.
 The birthday bonus rewards loyalty in a way few cards do.